francisblaise/FrancisBlaise/README.md

 ### About Me
-Hi, I’m Francis — a data analyst focused on building tools, dashboards, and workflows that help startups, founders, and finance teams turn data into smarter decisions.
+A data analyst focused on building tools, dashboards, and workflows that help startups, founders, and finance teams turn data into smarter decisions.

 📊 Real-world projects in:
 - Financial Analytics